 Andrew Mays, LB, Henry Country (KY): Running backs and tight ends, the occasional receiver also, the 5-10 and 185-pound senior was up for any, and all, challenges.

-Jeremiah Pittman, Saint Viator (IL): When all is said and done, the 6-2 and 255-pound junior could end up having plenty of options to choose from at the next level.
+Jeremiah Pittman, DL, Saint Viator (IL): When all is said and done, the 6-2 and 255-pound junior could end up having plenty of options to choose from at the next level.

 Theodore Bruns, DL, Bethlehem (KY): The 6-4 and 240-pound senior looked the part and played the part.
 Ian Joyce from Trimble (OH) fell in the same kind of category.